Teekiz/76DPSCalculator/README.md

 This will:
 - Build and start the Spring Boot application (`spring-boot-app`)
 - Start a Redis container (`redis`)
+- Load the files locally or from MongoDB.

 ### 5. Verify the Setup